federicoambrosino/web-site/_pages/research.md

 I research various aspects of gravity from an astrophysical standpoint.
-I'm an Assistant Professor in the [department of physics and astronomy](http://physics.olemiss.edu/) at Ole Miss.
+I'm an Assistant Professor in the [department of physics and astronomy](http://physics.olemiss.edu/) at the University of Mississippi.

 I'm mainly interested in testing general relativity, specifically in the high-curvature regime (think black holes, neutron stars,